 - Make sure that your letter reaches the creditor within 60 days of receiving the first bill with an error or fraudulent activity.

-- Send your letter via certified mail so you’ll have proof of when the creditor received your dispute.
+- Send your letter via certified mail and ask for a return receipt so you’ll have proof of when the creditor received your dispute.

 - It’s important to send your letter to the “billing inquiry” address, not the address used for sending regular payments.

 - Be sure that your dispute letter includes all of the following information:

 - Your name, current address, and account number

 - A description of the billing error or suspected fraudulent activity